Follow us on Facebook

 Registration:

-* Registration for a new academic semester must be completed before the exam commences.
+§ Registration for a new academic semester must be completed before the exam commences.

-- Under inevitable circumstances (i.e., illness or accident), the student can seek special approval from the Dean.
+• Under inevitable circumstances (i.e., illness or accident), the student can seek special approval from the Dean.

-- Fourth-year students enrolling in their final semester before graduation.
+• Students enrolling in their final semester before graduation.

-* Students are not allowed to register more than 6 credits in a summer session.
+§ Students are allowed to register not more than 6 credits in a summer session.

-* Students must check all prerequisite conditions before registration.
+§ Students must check all prerequisite conditions before registration.
 Failure to complete prerequisite courses will result in seat cancellation or grade cancellation.

 Additional Registration/Class Withdrawal:

-* Additional registration can be made within 14 days of a regular semester or within 7 days of a summer session by obtaining permission from the lecturer and from the advisor.
+§ Additional registration can be made within 14 days of a regular semester or within 7 days of a summer session by obtaining permission from the lecturer and from the advisor.

-* The courses withdrawn within 14 days from the first day of class in the regular semester or the first 7 days of the summer semester will not appear in a transcript.
+§ The courses withdrawn within 14 days from the first day of class in the regular semester or the first 7 days of the summer semester will not appear in a transcript.

-* If a student withdraws a course after the first 10 weeks of the class in the regular semester or after the first 4 weeks of the summer semester, the student will receive the “W” grade in that course.
+§ If a student withdraws a course after the first 14 days but within the first 13 weeks of the regular semester or after the first 7 days but within the 4 weeks of the summer semester, the student will receive the “W” grade in that course.
 There will be, under any circumstances, no request to be made for the “W” grade after the specified time period of course withdrawal.

-* Check the list of the students who are eligible to register at the BBA website.
+§ Check the list of the students who are eligible to register at the BBA website.

 Note: